google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 Next, let's talk about JPEG's compression modes as these can have a large impact on perceived performance.

-<aside class="note"><b>Note:</b> It's possible that we sometimes overestimate the image quality that our users need.
+Note: It's possible that we sometimes overestimate the image quality that our users need.
 Image quality could be considered a deviation from an ideal, uncompressed source.
-It can also be subjective.</aside>
+It can also be subjective.

-## <a id="jpeg-compression-modes" href="#jpeg-compression-modes">JPEG compression modes</a>
+## JPEG compression modes {: #jpeg-compression-modes }

 The JPEG image format has a number of different [compression modes](http://cs.haifa.ac.il/~nimrod/Compression/JPEG/J5mods2007.pdf).
 Three popular modes are baseline (sequential), Progressive JPEG (PJPEG) and lossless.